 For the second year in a row, Pacific University is the top private research university in the Pacific Northwest, according to figures collected and reported by the National Science Foundation.

 Discovery is a cornerstone of our mission.
 Study at the top private research university in the northwest.

-At Pacific University, discovery is a cornerstone of our mission.
+Pacific University is the No. 1 private research university in the Pacific Northwest and ranks No. 10 on the West Coast, among the likes of USC and Stanford.
 We encourage research to produce new insights and to find creative ways of solving old problems.